raveljs/ravel/README.md

   }

+  @before('custom-middleware') // using @before at the method level decorates this method with middleware
+  @before('another-middleware', 1, 2) // use @before multiple times for clarity, if desired
-  @before('custom-middleware') // using @before at the method level decorates this method with middleware async get (ctx) { // get routes automatically receive an endpoint of /cities/:id (in this case).
+  async get (ctx) { // get routes automatically receive an endpoint of /cities/:id (in this case).
     ctx.body = await this.cities.getCity(ctx.params.id);
   }